codeplaysoftware/portFFT/README.md

 ### Building with CMake

-Clone SYCL-FFT and run the following commands from the cloned repository.
+Clone portFFT and run the following commands from the cloned repository.

 Build using DPC++ 2023.1.0 as: